jmespath-community/jmespath.spec/README.md

 before getting too far.
 You can chat on the JMESPath gitter channel (https://gitter.im/jmespath/chat) to get an initial pulse of a new feature.

-You can also create an issue in this repo with a rough proposal to get initial high level feedback.
-Keep in mind that creating an issue is only for initial feedback.
+You can also create an discussion in this repo with a rough proposal to get initial high level feedback.
 If you'd like to move forward with the proposal you will still need to write a JEP and send a pull request (PR).